Bullet train matchmaker

 He thought he was being subtle.

 If this had happened in New Zealand, I would’ve protested.
-But here in Taiwan, language and cultural differences—plus my determination not to embarrass an elder who was somehow excited to see me—meant I just shut up and accepted what was happening.
+But here in Taiwan, language and cultural differences—plus my determination not to embarrass an elder who was somehow excited to see me—meant I just shut up and accepted it.

 As we approached Taipei Main Station, I removed my AirPods and started to pack things away.